normal-computing/posteriors/experiments/continual_lora/README.md

 Instead, we can approximate Bayesian updates at each episode, converting the posterior from the previous episode $p(\theta | D_{1:n-1})$ after receiving the dataset from the $n$ th episode to give a new posterior $p(\theta | D_{1:n}) \propto p(\theta | D_{1:n-1})p(D_n | \theta)$, for language model parameters $\theta$.
 The true Bayesian posterior will be highly complex and intractable.
 The Laplace approximation approximates the posterior as a Gaussian distribution $p(\theta | D_{1:n}) \approx N(\theta | \mu_n, F^{-1}_n)$, with the mean, $\mu_n$, at the maximum a posteriori (MAP) estimate of the parameters and the covariance as the inverse of the empirical Fisher information, $F^{-1}_n$, which we take to be diagonal.
 Extensive details can be found in the [Laplace Redux paper](https://proceedings.neurips.cc/paper/2021/file/a7c9585703d275249f30a088cebba0ad-Paper.pdf).
-The Laplace updates are implemented in `uqlib` and are easily integrated into our PyTorch training loops!
+The Laplace updates are implemented in `posteriors` and are easily integrated into our PyTorch training loops!

 The prior for the next episode is the posterior from the previous episode, becoming a quadratic penalty in the loss function during gradient descent.
 Whereas the original [catastrophic forgetting paper](https://www.pnas.org/doi/10.1073/pnas.1611835114) suggested using multiple penalties (incorporating data from all previous episodes into the prior), we use a single penalty following this [note](https://www.inference.vc/comment-on-overcoming-catastrophic-forgetting-in-nns-are-multiple-penalties-needed-2/) (we use only the last epsiode's posterior, reminiscent of exact Bayesian updates).